1964 Pacific typhoon season: Typhoon Dot (Enang)

 Dot originated from the interaction of a trough of low-pressure and a tropical wave west of Pohnpei in early October.
 Aircraft reconnaissance first encountered the system on October 6, finding a developing tropical storm 160 km southwest of Yap.
 Dot traveled on a west-northwestward heading and curved gradually towards the northwest, becoming a typhoon on October 9.
 Dot then curved towards the west and made landfall on northern Luzon the following day with one-minute sustained winds of 130 km/h.
 The storm continued to strengthen once it emerged into the South China Sea, and reached its peak intensity with one-minute sustained winds of approximately 165 km/h on October 11.
 Dot then curved slowly northward and moved ashore China just east of Hong Kong on October 13 at largely the same intensity.
 The storm then quickly weakened inland, transitioning into an extratropical cyclone on October 15 and curving northeast back into the Pacific before it was last noted off Japan on October 19.

 Dot was the fifth typhoon in 1964 to hit Hong Kong.
 Its proximity to the Crown colony led to the issuance of tropical cyclone signal no. 10 from the Royal Observatory and forced the suspension of public transportation and incoming flights.
 The Royal Observatory recorded 331.2 mm of rain and gales for eight consecutive hours.
 At Tate's Cairn, a maximum wind gust of 220 km/h was measured.
 Numerous rain-triggered landslides destroyed homes and blocked roads, resulting in most of the casualties associated with the typhoon.
 The official death toll from the storm in Hong Kong enumerated 26 fatalities and 85 injuries with 10 unaccounted for, though press reports at the time indicated a higher death toll.
 Total property damage was estimated to be in the millions of U.S. dollars.

-Tropical Depression Ellen
+Tropical Storm Ellen

-Tropical Depression 37W formed west of Kawalein on October 8, peaking at a 50 mph tropical storm and was given the name Ellen.
+Tropical Depression 37W formed west of Kawalein on October 8, peaking at a 50 mph tropical storm, per JTWC, and was given the name Ellen.
 Ellen dissipated on October 10 near Ponape.